Skip to content

 Second-weakest section

-Drill second-weakest section (TBD by diagnostic) topics.
+Drill second-weakest section (TBD by your baseline exam) topics.
 Maintain weekly maintenance on the first.

-• 5 hours on second-weakest section (TBD by diagnostic).
+• 5 hours on second-weakest section (TBD by your baseline exam).

 • 2 hours of maintenance on the first weakest.